frkr/tesseract-ui/ai-guidelines.md

 ## Project Structure

 - [routes](src/routes) - In that directory must reside all modules, crud, backend and frontend.
 - Each module must be in a group.
-Like this example "src/routes/user".
+Look that module as an example "src/routes/user".
 Everything about the User module must be in that directory, including unit tests and SSR (server side rendering) and backend functions.
 Everything!
 In the same directory.
 The only exception is End-to-End tests, which must be in "/e2e/".
 - Should ignore this directory: "/stash"
-- Database Schema - [schema.md](src/lib/server/db/schema.md) - [schema.ts](src/lib/server/db/schema.ts) - These files contain the data structure.
+- Database Schema - [schema.md](src/lib/db/schema.md) - [schema.ts](src/lib/db/schema.ts) - These files contain the data structure.
 Also maintain the data structure documentation using Mermaid.js.
+Run "pnpm db:push" to apply modifications to schema (this command need human review)
 - Maintain [All Project Documentation and Specifications](./SPEC.md).
 - The utility directory to avoid code repetition is "src/lib"
 - [Dictionary of Terminology](./terminology.md)